(430 ILCS 65/10)

 as provided for in Section 8 of this Act, the aggrieved party may

-such denial, revocation or seizure, unless the denial, revocation, or seizure
+such denial or revocation unless the denial or revocation

 was based upon a forcible felony, stalking, aggravated stalking, domestic